 - Gas or diesel in regulation cans

-- Propane for grilling (in case you have an electric stove)
+- Propane tanks for grilling (in case you have an electric stove)

-- Lots of batteries in various sizes.
-Truly, you can never have too many batteries.
+- Lots of extra batteries in various sizes.
+Honestly, you can never have too many batteries.
 Keep them in their packages until you need them.

 - Lanterns and flashlights

 - Candles and matches